kailash-manasarovar/statement/docs/timeline/2025/may.md

 ![Boyle Malditaako](../../content/images/cameras-in-n2.png)

 - "Bad boil a-knock-out"?
 - Does this mean my home in London N2 has somehow also been fitted with spy-cams?
-Is so, since when and by whom?
+If so, since when and by whom?
 - Or have some of my belongings I brought back from Dénia been fitted with spy-cams?